IN-DEPTH LIVE TRAININGS

 3 CEs- Meets Ethics Requirements

-Through this training, participants will learn about how to effectively work with clients who engage in BDSM or kink.
+Through this webinar, participants will learn about how to effectively work with clients who engage in BDSM or kink.
 Participants will discover ways to expand the exploration clients are already doing around power exchange, sexuality, and communication in their kinky lives in their therapy work.
 Attendees will also gain basic familiarity with BDSM and kink in order to meet clients where they’re at.

 Everybody for Every Body: Trans Justice Oriented Sex Education